-- 1. In any case where an owner of the subject property, or any other necessary person required for just adjudication, is believed to be deceased, evidence of death must be filed with the court via a death certificate or other reliable proof.
-If such evidence is unavailable, then the person believed to be deceased must be named, as well as his/her unknown heirs, devisees, next of kin, etc., and both shall be served according to the civil rules.
+In any case where an owner of the subject property or any other necessary person required for just adjudication is believed to be deceased, evidence of death must be filed with the court via a death certificate or other reliable proof.
+If such evidence is unavailable, then the person believed to be deceased must be named as well as his/her unknown heirs, devisees, next of kin, etc. and both shall be served according to the civil rules.
 If the property owner(s) is/are deceased, then the unknown tenants, if any, of the subject property must be named as a party and service at the subject property must be attempted.
-If a probate estate is open or had been opened for the deceased, a copy of the will, if any, and the next of kin form must be filed in the foreclosure action. - 2.
-Loss Mitigation.
-If the parties enter into a loss mitigation agreement, such as a trial modification or repayment plan or other settlement resolution, the Plaintiff, or other party pursuing affirmative claims, must notify the Court within fourteen (14) days of entering into the agreement, at which point the Court may stay the case.
+If a probate estate is open or had been opened for the deceased, a copy of the will, if any, and the next of kin form must be filed in the foreclosure action.

+Loss Mitigation: If a foreclosing party's file goes on hold for loss mitigation review or the parties enter into a loss mitigation agreement, such as a trial modification or repayment plan or other settlement resolution, the Plaintiff or other party pursuing affirmative claims must notify the Court within fourteen (14) days of the file going on hold or entering into the agreement, at which point the Court may stay the case.
 Failure to notify the Court may result in a dismissal of the cause of action.
-Unless otherwise ordered by the Court, Plaintiff, or any party with a pending claim, shall complete service upon all parties, even if loss mitigation is in place, or the claim may be subject to dismissal.
+Unless otherwise ordered by the Court, Plaintiff or any party with a pending claim shall complete service upon all parties even if loss mitigation is in place or the claim may be subject to dismissal.

-3. Publication.
-If a party completes service by publication, that party is responsible for ensuring that proof of publication is filed with the Clerk.
+Publication: If a party completes service by publication, that party is responsible for ensuring that proof of publication is filed with the Clerk.